-- Mute your cell phone and put it away at the beginning of class. - Put all food and drinks away. - Do your work alone unless teamwork is allowed for the assignment. - The computers in this lab are for class work only.
-That means no texting, no video games, and no YouTube videos unless they are part of an assignment. - Keep your conversations low and to a minimum as other students will be studying. - I expect students to be respectful to their classmates and me.
+- Mute your cell phone and put it away at the beginning of class. - Put all food and drinks away. - Do your own work unless teamwork is allowed for the assignment. - The computers in this lab are for classwork only.
+That means no Facebook, no video games, and no YouTube videos unless they are part of an assignment. - Keep your conversations low and to a minimum as other students will be studying. - I expect students to be respectful to their fellow classmates and me.
 I have zero tolerance for disrespect in any form.
-I will require any student who is rude, disrespectful or refuses to listen to instructions to leave the classroom.
+I will require any student who is rude, disrespectful, or refuses to listen to instructions.
 The student will have to meet with me in private before I allow him or her to return.
-I will also notify your coach if you are a student-athlete.
+I will also notify your coach if you are a student athlete.